-At Saint Patrick’s Catholic Primary School, children enjoy their learning in Relationship Education and take every opportunity to learn, love and grow throughout their journey from Nursey – Year 6.
+At Saint Patrick’s Catholic Primary School, children enjoy their learning in maths and take every opportunity to learn, love and grow throughout their journey from Nursery to Year 6.

 The National Curriculum for maths aims to ensure that all pupils:

-At Saint Patrick's, we believe that, through the study of maths, children will have a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
-Through our curriculum, we aim to ensure that our children are exposed to a creative and enriched maths curriculum as we feel maths is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
+, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.